 blacks and whites, man and women, plants and animals.

-But when we put the moral glasses on, only one division remains: sentient and non-sentient. whoever has consciousness, can experience subjectively.
+But when we put on our moral glasses, only one division remains: sentient and non-sentient.
+Whoever has consciousness can experience subjectively.
 This is sentience.

 the subjective experiences of conscious living beings.

 Humanity accounts for a very small portion of the world’s sentience.
 Most sentient beings are non-human animals.
-All vertebrates are sentient, whether they are macaque monkeys in the wild, or pigs on factory farms.
+All vertebrae are sentient, whether they are wild macaque monkeys, your family dog or cat, or pigs on factory farms.

 Some invertebrate animals are also sentient, like octopuses, though science has yet to explain when subjective experiences begin in the animal kingdom.
 Some animals, however, lack a brain or central nervous system and thus cannot suffer.
-Never the less, there are so many that we know are having subjective experiences, which are not inferior to yours,
+Nevertheless, a countless number of non-human animals have subjective experiences, none of which are inferior to our own.

 These experiences are dominated by humans?

-Our mission is to help them, to reduce suffering on the planet.
+Our mission is to help them and reduce our planet’s suffering.

 We are Sentient.
 For all who can feel.